rahimtech/rahimtech.github.io/README.md

 # What is the goal?
-This is a sample of Torob website and it can track user activities and suggest best offer to have a good purchase.
+This project is similar to Trello website with a unique feature called easy functionality.

 # Features of this app
-- [ ] Using animation to make the environment more attractive
+- [ ] Using ReactBeautifulDnD to make the environment more attractive
+- [ ] Save data on browser without Login
-- [ ] Track user activity
+- [ ] Board Feature

-# Structure
+# Languages
-In this project we have 4 important Components :
+What programming languages & library are used in this project?
-+ Homepage Or Mainpage
++ HTML/CSS/JavaScript
-+ Vitrin
++ Reactjs
-+ Product
++ TailwindCss
-+ Database
++ React-Beautiful-DnD

-# How it works?
-* Database:
-It is a simple and local data storage of products.
-* Homepage :
-You can use searhbox for searching objects of Database then after searching you will see Vitrin page of products.
-* Vitrin :
-In this page Algoritms are starting to track your activity for example tracking your clcik and etc.
-* Product :
-In this page must thing that very important and much more visible is simillar products, its show base on category of page product.

 # Link of React App Codes
 https://github.com/rahimtech/torobsmart